The Elementary Theory of the Frobenius Automorphisms

 \abstract

-We lay down some elements of a geometry based on difference equations.
+We lay down elements of a geometry based on difference equations.
 Various constructions of algebraic geometry are shown to have meaningful analogs: dimensions, blowing-up, moving lemmas.

-Analogy aside, the geometry of difference equations has two quite different functorial connections with ordinary algebraic geometry.
-On the one hand, a difference scheme is determined by geometric data, including principally a pro-algebraic scheme.
+Analogy aside, the geometry of difference equations has two quite different functorial connections with algebraic geometry.
+On the one hand, a difference scheme is locally a scheme with an automorphism; the scheme is usually not of finite type, but is determined by certain finite algebro-geometric data.
 On the other hand, for each prime power $p^m$, one has a functor into algebraic schemes over $\Ff_p$, where the structure endomorphism becomes Frobenius.

 Transformal zero-cycles have a rich structure in the new geometry.
 In particular, the Frobenius reduction functors show that they encapsulate data described in classical cases by zeta or $L$-functions.
 A theory of rational and algebraic equivalence of $0$-cycles is initiated, via a study of the transformal analog of discrete valuation rings.